yangjenny/BiasMitigationRL/README.md

 ## Dependencies

-We have tested this implementation using Python version 3.6.9 and Tensorflow version 2.6.2 on a linux OS machine.
+We have tested this implementation using:
+1. Python version 3.6.9 and Tensorflow version 2.6.2 on a linux OS machine.
+2. Python version 3.9.2 and Tensorflow version 2.11.0 on a mac OS machine (Big Sur).

 To use this branch, you can run the following lines of code:

 ```
 conda create -n BiasMitigationEnv python==3.7